jean/liches/README.rst

 Introduction
 ==================

+In fantasy fiction, a lich is a type of undead creature. (wikipedia_) Liches is used to find dead links in your website so I thought this name was appropriate (and a nicer explanation than liches stands for LInk Checker Server).

 Liches wraps the linkchecker_ output into a web interface.
 You can run Liches as a stand-alone service for use with your websites regardless of the language they're written in.
 While Liches itself is